Healthy Homes Assessment Kingsley Heights

 Home Assessments Kingsley Heights for Rental Properties

-There are numerous concerns to be able to examine during the house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
-Some examples include:
+There are a variety of concerns to look over when conducting an home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+A few examples are:

-The repercussions of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of the tenant solutions ruling can be extremely costly for landlords and property managers.
-For professional assistance, get in touch today and book your rental properties house evaluation.
+The repercussions of not having an Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of the Tenancy services ruling can have a significant impact for property owners and landlords.
+For professional advice, call today and book your rental property home evaluation.

 home assessments for rental properties